 Preparation of standards

 Collect blood from mice of the same background strain in heparin coated hematocrit capillaries as before.
 Spin down and dilute 1 to 10 with HEPES buffer.
+This is not done this way, we skipped 4.1.1.

 CU: Mouse tail as talent collects blood into a heparin coated hematocrit capillary.
+Not shown

 Shot 3.4.2 – talent places tubes into the centrifuge.